ericom-gideon/docs/docs/reference/faq.md

 We recommend using New Relic, PagerDuty or Pingdom for monitoring.
 Setting up load balancing will also help in optimizing resource utilization.

-#### How long does it take Ninefold to get up to date with a new Rails releases?
+#### How long does it take Ninefold to get up to date with a new Rails release?

 It is up to the customer to update their gem file to the newest Rails gem.
 When they deploy, their hosted app is updated.